Grace-Amondi/ordinary_kriging/README.md

 ---

-## Build for development
+## Build for production

-To build the app for development,
+To build the app for production,

 ```npm run build```